Malphaet/Maximilien-Rigaut/MI3/Algorithmique/DM2/Readme.md

 ## Modules
 Here is a quick description of the implemented modules, covering their main functionnalities.
 ### Levenshtein distance
-+ Calculate the difference between two strings
++ Calculate the difference between two strings, this function is utf8 friendly, and only covers utf8 specials chars.

 ### Hash codes
 + Hashing a string